Questions, answered.

 Percy is a voice-first garden companion that tracks your garden for you.
 You hold a button, say what you planted, harvested, noticed, or need to deal with, and Percy organizes it, remembers it, and builds a searchable, visual history of your garden across seasons.
 Ask Percy a question three weeks later and it just knows.

 It also does something no garden tool has ever done: it captures the full texture of your season.
 Not just the plantings and the harvests, but the first bloom, the pest you’re battling, the afternoon light, the thing your kid said about the strawberries.
 The moments that make a season feel like a season, and that every other tool has missed entirely.
+Snap a photo of something you can’t identify and Percy tells you what it is, drawing on your garden’s own history.
 Over time, all of it adds up to a complete picture of your garden that you can ask questions, find patterns in, and actually use.

 You talk.
 Percy does the rest.
 The more you share, the more extraordinary it becomes.
 See how it works in four steps.